HL7/bulk-data/input/pagecontent/async-status-polling-request.md

 When requesting status, the {{ bulk_client_role }} SHOULD use an `Accept` header indicating a content type of `application/json`.
 In the case that errors prevent the asynchronous operation from completing, the {{ bulk_server_role }} SHOULD respond with a FHIR `OperationOutcome` resource in JSON format.

+When a Prefer header value of `separate-export-status` was provided in the kick-off request and is supported by the {{ bulk_server_role }}, the HTTP status code in the response to this request SHALL reflect the status request itself, and not the asynchronous job.
+In this case, when the HTTP status code of this request is `200 OK`, the response SHALL also include an `X-Export-Status` header with an HTTP status code that reflects the status of the asynchronous job.

 ##### Endpoint

 `GET [polling content location]`